Kawasaki Teryx - Axles & CVs: Stock vs Heavy‑Duty

 Boots Standard rubber Reinforced or thermoplastic boots, better clamps

-Best For Trail, light work Mud, rocks, 30–32"+ tires, tuned power
+Best for Trail, light work Mud, rocks, 30 to 32 inch tires, tuned power

-Stock Teryx axles are surprisingly tough for factory tire size and ride height.
+Stock Teryx axles are tough for factory tire size and ride height.
 They start to struggle once you add:

 • Aggressive clutching and power mods

-That’s when HD axles and upgraded Teryx CV boots start to make sense.
+That is when HD axles and upgraded Teryx CV boots start to make sense.

-• Tires 28–30" on mild trails, stock height
+• Tires 28 to 30 inches, mild trails, stock height

 • Stock axles are usually fine with smooth driving and healthy boots.

-• Tires 30–32", small lift, moderate mud/rocks
+• Tires 30 to 32 inches, small lift, moderate mud or rocks

 • Consider HD Kawasaki Teryx axles or at least keep a spare ready.